ukparliament/weeknotes.data-search/2018/38/index.md

 ### Capability

 Our small but ever growing family of data analysts attended a [career path](https://www.youtube.com/watch?v=8JM8C49pf40) workshop run by [Julie](https://twitter.com/julietouring).
 They talked about possible [opportunities](https://www.youtube.com/watch?v=di60NYGu03Y) for people working with data stuff.

+### Leavers and joiners

+No baby news this week although, after some time away, [Chris](https://twitter.com/chrisalcockdev) has returned to us.
+Welcome back Chris.

+And Jamie has joined our Liz's team as a new data analyst.
+There is almost no data we can't analyse now.
+Welcome aboard Jamie.

 ### Strolls